raul1991/whatsapptracker/README.md

 # whatsapptracker
 A framework to track and visualise online activity of someone in your whatsapp network.
 Please note that this software does not endorse stalking or any other form of illegal activities.
-This was made with a anintention to learn things and not to invade anyone's privacy.
+This was made with a an intention to learn things and not to invade anyone's privacy.

 # Will my data/chat be safe ?